 Want to learn more about Maria Montessori, the founder of the Method?
 Click here.)

 We’re a growing family of five in upstate South Carolina living and learning, adapting and adjusting as life goes on.
-At the helm is my husband Joe and myself—Jessica, followed by our three (soon to be four!) little adventurers—Joey (6), Otto (4), Olivia Jane (2), and Victoria (due in October).
+At the helm is my husband Joe and myself—Jessica, followed by our three (soon to be four!) little adventurers—Joey (8), Otto (6), Olivia Jane (4), and Victoria (20 months).
 We’re lovers of stories, family dance parties, adventures, messy painting, and Jesus.
 And, truly, it’s by His grace we see the bright side.